Updated May 22, 2019. A farmer of 47 years performed an unprecedented animal rescue and swapped animal farming for vegetables.

 “I just couldn’t cope any more and I had to say no,” Vasanthakumar said.

 “I realised this year, I couldn’t do it.
 The emotional toll had become too much.”
+He added, “it was taking them to the slaughterhouse and that was stressing me out a lot.”

-But it’s not the first time a farmer has had a change of heart about the business of raising animals.
+It’s not the first time a farmer has had a change of heart about the business of raising animals.
 A growing number of farmers are shifting away from animal agriculture for both the emotional and financial tolls.

 The 2018 documentary “73 Cows” tells the story of Jay Wilde, the first farmer in the UK to trade beef farming for sustainable organic vegan farming, giving up his entire herd of cattle in the process.
 The film won “Best Overall Film Award” and the “Best Lifestyle Film” award out of the 29 entries at the First Ottawa International Vegan Film Festival last November.